 Online dating makes dating, in general, seems easy.
 In the first hour, I joined I was overwhelmed by literally hundreds of Marks making their move on me.
 I know it seems like I’m overexaggerating but the first couple of days when you join a new dating app you’re rewarded with a premium membership.
 Meaning you can see everyone who liked you.
 The number I remembered was 246 likes for me.
 In the first hour.

 So many people seem to like my physical appearance.
 Where the hell are they in reality?

 Being a young and (relatively) pretty girl at an online dating app is hell.
 Most of the apps have a notification system and even when you turn it off it’s impossible to make sense of the messages left for you.
 All of the matches, likes, and messages are in one group in most of the apps, and sorting them out gets boring and not worth it after a while.
 That’s the main reason I have deleted most of them.
 The apps should really work on a better filtrating system.

 There are plenty of fishes in the sea, but oh boy, sorting them out is terrible.

 I have a very specific point of view when it comes to love and I explained it in my Let’s talk about love article.
 I am a cynical, apathetic, stubborn woman but I’m trying to make sense of the whole dating thing.

 There are 5 basic types of guys I met online

 Cunning Mark is the type of guy who is not very attractive and he’s well aware of that.

 Cunning Mark messages you despite not having been matched with you.
 He likes you.
 You don’t like him.
-But he finds the way to catch your attention by appealing on the curious bitch in you.
+But he finds a way to catch your attention by appealing to the curious bitch in you.
 And man do I love a good tea.

 He’s gonna slide to your direct messages with a question like this: “Can I have a personal question?”
 “You wouldn’t believe but I…” “I saw you….”
 “I heard you…” And they have you.
 You know it’s gonna be bullshit but you want to know anyway.